GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 8. [Contact](#contact)
 # UX
 The website is for people who may be considering taking piano lessons with GK, to provide them with the information they need to decide whether or not to take piano lessons with GK.
 It is also for existing students, to provide teaching resources in PDF file format and links to relevant external websites such as music exam boards.
-## Target Audience
-- Internet users who might be considering taking piano lessons.
+The target audience is internet users who might be considering taking piano lessons, either for themselves or someone they know, and also for current piano students I already teach.
-- Current piano students.
 ## Visitor Goals
-- find a piano teacher.
+- Find a piano teacher.
-- find out information about the business.
+- Find out information about the business.
-- listen to some music.
-- download piano lesson resources.
+- Download piano lesson resources.
-- make an enquiry about piano lessons.
+- Make an enquiry about piano lessons.
+- Listen to some music.
 ## Business Goals
-- advertise the business to potential customers and to provide them with a means of getting in contact.
+- Advertise the business to potential customers and to provide them with a means of getting in contact.
-- raise awareness of the business among the general public, both online and locally.
+- Raise awareness of the business among the general public, both online and locally.
-- collect contact and other relevant information from prospective customers via a form.
+- Collect contact and other relevant information from prospective customers via a form.
+Piano Lessons with Greg Kaighin meets these needs because:
+Relevant information is displayed clearly and is easily navigable.
+The design of the site is based on user-stories and my own years of experience as piano teacher.
 ## User Stories
 As a visitor to Piano Lessons with Greg Kaighin I expect/want/need:
 1. To be able to navigate the website easily and to quickly find the information I am looking for.